 It’s likely that no army has ever made more use (or at least more famous use) of the pincer movement than the Mongolian army, or I guess the several Mongolian armies because there were usually many of them out campaigning at any one time.
-They used a variant of the pincer movement that (Sun Tzu would approve) generally didn’t envelope the enemy from the rear and thus left them a way out if they could get back the way they’d come.
+They used a variant of the pincer movement that (Sun Tzu would approve) generally didn’t envelop the enemy from the rear and thus left them a way out if they could get back the way they’d come.
 They also, usually, didn’t anchor the fighting with the center of their line while their flanks maneuvered around the enemy position.
 Instead, the Mongol forces, primarily made up of highly maneuverable mounted archers, would “retreat” at the center in order to get the enemy army, or at least part of it, to chase them and basically envelop itself.
 This is an incredibly difficult tactic to pull off, mostly because a feigned retreat—which has to look like a chaotic flight to pull off the deception—can turn very easily into a real retreat if you’re not careful.
 But the Mongols were experts at it.

 This helpful visual representation of a feigned retreat comes from here, where you can see representations of a couple of other favorite Mongol tactics as well

-Legnica (or Liegnitz for you German speakers out there) was the culmination of the first Mongol “invasion” of Poland, which wasn’t really much of an invasion in the sense of being an attempt to take and hold territory.
-It was more of an extended raid intended as a diversion.
+I note the Battle of Legnica’s anniversary today not because it was a huge or even particularly important battle, but because it gives me a chance to write all that stuff about feigned retreats and pincer movements.
+Legnica (or Liegnitz for you German speakers out there) was the culmination of the first Mongol “invasion” of Poland, which was less an invasion than it was a diversionary raid.
 There was a large Mongolian invasion of Europe happening at the time, but it was centered on Hungary, which had recently welcomed a large number of Turkic Cumans who were sick of being defeated by the Mongols in Central Asia and Eastern Europe.

-Two large Mongolian armies–one under Genghis Khan’s grandson Batu (d.
+Two large Mongolian armies, one under Genghis Khan’s grandson Batu (d.
 1255) and the other under the legendary Mongolian general Subutai (d.
-1248)–chased the Cumans into Hungary in late-1240/early-1241, while a third, considerably smaller army under another of Genghis Khan’s grandsons, Orda (d.
+1248), chased the Cumans into Hungary in late-1240/early-1241, while a third, considerably smaller army under another of Genghis Khan’s grandsons, Orda (d.
 1251), raided Poland.
 This third force probably numbered less than 10,000 at the start of its campaign, and would have been smaller than that by the time of Legnica due to casualties suffered along the way.